Public Relations Consultancy Ketchum Apologizes through News Media

-So while it's a good thing they have apologized, they're making a mistake by not waging a proactive online public relations initiative to support the disclosure of their apology publicly on their website.
-Sure, a PR news wire release or RSS news feed might have been nice.
+So while it's a good thing they have apologized, they're making a mistake by not waging a proactive digital public relations campaign to support the disclosure of their apology publicly on their website.
+Sure, a PRnewswire release or RSS news feed might have been nice.
 We wouldn't have had to wait two days to hear about it.

-Rather than hope the sheer volume of news that goes out with the keyword “Ketchum” on it will ultimately make searching for news about this scandal online like finding a needle in a haystack in a fairly short period of time, it is foolish, in the opinion of this blogger, to let their own, unfiltered apology off the public record.
+Rather than hope the sheer volume of news that goes out with the keyword “Ketchum” on it will ultimately make searching for news about this scandal online like finding a needle in a haystack, it is foolish to keep their unfiltered apology off the public record.

-As crisis communicator Michael Sitrick says, “If you don't tell your story, someone else will tell it for you.”
+As crisis communications expert Michael Sitrick says, “If you don't tell your story, someone else will tell it for you.”